Complete Guide to Summer Wedding Flowers

 Summer wedding flower ideas also abound for couples who wish to incorporate a bit of their region on their big day.
 “In the South, there is nothing more Southern at a wedding than a magnolia, which symbolizes perseverance and longevity,” says Todd.

 However, you and your significant other can choose blooms that are sentimental for your summer wedding, even if they are out of season.
-“Many people are also nostalgic and request particular a flower because it’s tied to a loved one’s wedding,” Todd suggests.
+“Many people are also nostalgic and request a particular flower because it’s tied to a loved one’s wedding,” Todd suggests.
 “So, the flower may not have a universal meaning, but it means something personal to them.”
 Talk to your partner about what flowers resonate and are special to you both.

 What flowers are in season in June for weddings?